actionhero/node-resque/README.md

 - **queue.removeFailed** = function(failedJob, callback)
   - callback(error)
-  - the input `failedJob` is an expanded node object representing the failed job, retrived via `queue.failed`
+  - the input `failedJob` is an expanded node object representing the failed job, retrieved via `queue.failed`

 - **queue.retryAndRemoveFailed** = function(failedJob, callback)
   - callback(error)
-  - the input `failedJob` is an expanded node object representing the failed job, retrived via `queue.failed`
+  - the input `failedJob` is an expanded node object representing the failed job, retrieved via `queue.failed`
   - this method will instantly re-enqueue a failed job back to its original queue, and delete the failed entry for that job

 ## Plugins